sammuelyee/docs/_cartodb-platform/import-api.md

 Note that the *api_key* element has an alphanumeric value that is exclusive to the *documentation* CartoDB account.

-The response to this request would have the following format, yielding a success import:
+The response to this request would have the following format, in which a successful response means that the import process has been enqueued:

 <div class="code-title">RESPONSE</div>
 {% highlight javascript %}